SylviaMongina/community-library-project-backend/README.md

 - [x] Technologies need include;Ruby,Sinatra and Sqlite3

 ## Frontend Setup ✴️
-- [x] cd into blog-client folder and run `bundle install` from your terminal which will install all the gems
+- [x] cd into  folder and run `bundle install` from your terminal which will install all the gems
 - [x] seed the database with data using cmd `bundle exec rake db:seed` or alternatively you can use `bundle exec rake db:seed:replant` to delete everything in the database and seed it with data to be fetched by an API
 - [x] Finally run `bundle exec rake server` to keep your backend running on `http://localhost:9292` :boom:
 - [x] Technologies need include;React,HTML,JAVASCRIPT and HTML